-Other requirements.-
+Other requirements.

-- The gross income and diversification of investment requirements of section 856(c) must be met. - The organization must: - 1.
-Have been treated as a REIT for all tax years beginning after February 28, 1986; or - 2.
-Had, at the end of the tax year, no accumulated earnings and profits from any tax year that it was not a REIT. - The organization must maintain the actual ownership records required by Regulations section 1.857-8.\ - The organization must adopt a calendar tax year unless it first qualified for REIT status before October 5, 1976. - The deduction for dividends paid (excluding net capital gain dividends, if any) must equal or exceed: - 1.
-95% of the REIT's taxable income (excluding the deduction for dividends paid and any net capital gain); plus - 2.
-95% of the excess of the REIT's net income from foreclosure property over the tax imposed on that income by section 857(b)(4)(A); less - 3.
-Any excess noncash income as determined under section 857(e).\
+• The gross income and diversification of investment requirements of section 856(c) must be met.

+• The organization must:

+1. Have been treated as a REIT for all tax years beginning after February 28, 1986; or

+2. Had, at the end of the tax year, no accumulated earnings and profits from any tax year that it was not a REIT.
+Note: For this purpose, distributions of accumulated earnings and profits are treated as made first from the REIT's earnings and profits accumulated in tax years in which the entity was not a REIT.

+See section 857(d)(3).
+The organization must adopt a calendar tax year unless it first qualified for REIT status before October 5, 1976.

+• The deduction for dividends paid (excluding net capital gain dividends, if any) must equal or exceed:

+1. 95% of the REIT's taxable income (excluding the deduction for dividends paid and any net capital gain); plus

+2. 95% of the excess of the REIT's net income from foreclosure property over the tax imposed on that income by section 857(b)(4)(A); less

+3. Any excess noncash income as determined under section 857(e).